F5 AI Gateway Python SDK Quickstart

 Install the SDK

-The F5 AI Gateway Python SDK is designed to handle requests and responses between the F5 AI Gateway and your application, allowing you to focus on developing your processor logic.
+The F5 AI Gateway Python SDK is designed to handle requests and responses between AI Gateway and your application, allowing you to focus on developing your processor logic.

 Create a basic processor which annotates a request